MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 The following protections are provided for K8s nodes:

-- [Vulnerability assessment](kubernetes-nodes-va.md) - An inventory of K8s node software is analyzed for known vulnerabilities.
+- [Vulnerability assessment](kubernetes-nodes-va.md) - K8s node software is scanned for known vulnerabilities.
 Recommendations are generated for the customer to review and remediate.

-- [Malware detection](kubernetes-nodes-malware.md) - K8s nodes are analyzed for malware.
+- [Malware detection](kubernetes-nodes-malware.md) - K8s nodes are scanned for malware.
 A security alert is generated for the customer to review and remediate.

 > [!Note]
 > Malware detection for AKS nodes is available only for Defender for Containers or Defender for Servers P2 enabled environments that have **Agentless scanning for machines** enabled.